Athletic Training Curriculum

 Complete the clinical practicum experience

-The ATEP includes a variety of clinical practicum experiences completed concurrently with the Kinesiology/Athletic Training curriculum coursework.
+The ATP includes a variety of clinical practicum experiences completed concurrently with the Kinesiology/Athletic Training curriculum coursework.
 During this time, each athletic training student will sequentially rotate through various established practicum sites.

 Experiences gained in the rotational sequence will include all of the following domains of athletic training: 1) injury prevention; 2) recognition and evaluation of injuries; 3) management/treatment and disposition of injuries and illnesses; 4)rehabilitation; 5) organization and administrant of athletic training programs; and 6) education and counseling of athletes, parents, and coaches.

-Athletic Training Student (ATS) clinical practicum courses include providing coverage of athletic events, as well as first aid, assessment, treatment, and rehabilitation of athletic injuries under the direct supervision of a certified athletic trainer (Approved Clinical Instructor).
+Athletic Training Student (ATS) clinical practicum courses include providing coverage of athletic events, as well as first aid, assessment, treatment, and rehabilitation of athletic injuries under the direct supervision of a certified athletic trainer (Preceptor).
 These experiences may occur in the following settings:

-- NCAA Division I intercollegiate athletics: San José State University Department of Intercollegiate Athletics, Stanford University, St. Mary's College and Santa Clara University.
+- NCAA Division I intercollegiate athletics: San José State University Department of Intercollegiate Athletics, Stanford University, Menlo College, and Santa Clara University.

 - Professional Sports: San Jose Sabercats Arena League Football.